adamk5550/docs/Tools/Linters/JSCS.md

 ## Introduction

 JSCS is a code style linter that checks your code against your chosen preset coding standard.

-It is recommend that you use this with Atom, though it is available on a range of other tools.
-Newcastle Mobility will be looking into using JSCS with Gulp which will allow everyone to use the tool.

 The following installation and setup is for Atom and the Airbnb ES5 coding standards.

-## Atom Installation
+## Installation

-[Atom](https://atom.io/) must be installed first:

 `apm install linter-jscs`